Drop-Pod/didactic-enigma/content/About/Everybody Drops.md

 ---
-title: "Bennett Gebken"
+title: "Everybody Drops"
 date: 2023-07-04T15:55:15-04:00
 draft: false
 ---

-## Everybody Drops.
+## "Everyone fights, no one quits"

 I thought for a while about what the first posts should be and had a few ideas which seemed worthwhile but decided that I needed to use these early posts to outline ideals around mission and culture.
 The goal of doing so is that people understand what they are getting into when they work with us but also so we can recruit and retain people who have similar core values and believe in the mission.